 Contact Us for Guidance

 If you are inspired by the Rangjung Yeshe Institute - whether you have been a student, a parent of a student, or simply a friend - and would like to help support us, please consider making us a part of your estate planning.
-You may contact the Director of Finance for further information and guidance.
+You may contact the Director of Development for further information and guidance.

 In order to insure the quality and long-term sustainability of RYI's teaching programs, the institute is currently seeking to establish an Endowed Chair for Buddhist Studies.